How to Clean a Carpet: Get Rid of Stains, Smells & More

 3. Test your stain remover

 Now that you’ve chosen your carpet cleaner, test it out to make sure it won’t discolor.
 Spray a bit in an area that is covered by furniture, let it sit, and then wipe away.
 If everything looks good, then it’s time to start cleaning!

 Angela / Remove Carpet Stains

-Step 4: Pretreat stains
+4. Pretreat stains

 Grab your chosen stain remover and spray it on the stained area of your carpet.
 If you’re using a commercial stain remover, follow the instructions on the bottle.

-If you’ve chosen to make your own stain remover, once you’ve sprayed it on the stain, gently blot with a clean rag.
+If you’ve chosen to make your own stain remover, once you’ve sprayed it on the stain, gently blot it with a clean rag.
 It’s important not to rub the stain further into the carpet, so ensure that you blot instead of rubbing in a circular motion.

 Stain still stuck fast?
 Grab a stiff bristle brush and gently scrub the area.
 Then blot again.